 - By infected vegetative tools.

-- TMV can also enter to the cell sap via wound incision and can also infect the seed coats and the plants germinating from it.
+- TMV can also enter the cell sap via wound incision, thereby infecting the seed coats and the plants germinating.

-- The TMV infection can also disseminate via wind, water and other environmental factors.
+- The TMV infection also disseminates via wind, water and other environmental factors.

 Disease Cycle of Tobacco Mosaic Virus

 The life cycle of TMV goes through the given infectious pathway:

 Movement in the infected plant

 To cause infection, TMV first needs to enter the plant’s vascular system.
 It uses its movement protein to spread from cell to cell through plasmodesmata, where the movement is quite slow due to the smaller diameter of plasmodesmata.

 The movement protein of virion widens the opening of plasmodesmata and helps the TMV RNA to move into the adjacent cell.
 When the virion releases its genome into the host cell, the movement protein dissociates to initiate a new round of infection.